Cool Whip Easter Eggs are quick, easy, and require minimal clean-up. You will love our mess-free way to dye eggs with kids this Easter!

 This method is best if you want distinct and varying colors of eggs because you can choose which colors go into each individual muffin tin.

-1. Soak hard-boiled eggs in vinegar for 5-10 minutes for a more vibrant finished product.
-This step can be skipped, but the eggs will be pastel rather than vibrant colors.
-Dry eggs with a towel.
+- Soak hard-boiled eggs in white vinegar for 5-10 minutes for a more vibrant finished product.
+Dry the eggs with a paper towel.

-3. Add food coloring and swirl with a toothpick.
-Avoid over-mixing especially if using many colors, or the end result may be brown.
+- Add food coloring and swirl with a toothpick or wooden skewer.
+Avoid over-mixing, especially if using many colors, or the result may be brown.

-4. Insert hard-boiled eggs and cover with the colored Cool Whip.
+- Insert hard-boiled eggs and cover them with the colored Cool Whip.
 Let sit for at least 10 minutes for the most vibrant swirls.
-You can let the eggs sit even longer, but for food safety reasons you may want to place the muffin tin with eggs into the refrigerator.
+You can let the eggs sit even longer, but for food safety reasons, you may want to place the muffin tin with eggs into the refrigerator.

-5. Remove eggs and plunge into a bowl of water.
+- Remove eggs and plunge into a bowl of cold water.
 Wipe off any excess Cool Whip.

 Cookie Sheet Method for Cool Whip Eggs

-This method is best if you have a lot of eggs and you don’t mind if the colors mix.
+This method is best if you have many eggs and don’t mind if the colors mix.

-1. Soak hard-boiled eggs in vinegar for 5-10 minutes for a more vibrant finished product.
-This step can be skipped, but the eggs will be pastel rather than vibrant colors.
-Dry eggs with a towel.
+- Soak hard-boiled eggs in vinegar for 5-10 minutes for a more vibrant finished product.
+Dry eggs with a paper towel.

-3. Add food coloring and swirl with a toothpick.
-Avoid over-mixing especially if using many colors, or the end result may be brown.
+- Add food coloring and swirl with a toothpick or wooden skewer.
+Avoid over-mixing, especially if using many colors, or the result may be brown.

-5. Remove eggs and plunge into a bowl of water.
+- Remove eggs and plunge into a bowl of cold water.
 Wipe off any excess Cool Whip.

 Whipped Cream or Cool Whip Eggs?